ajy25/TabularMagic/README.md

 For additional notes regarding dependencies, check out `./dev_notes/dependencies.md`.
 TableMage requires Python version 3.10 or later.

+**Note for MacOS:** You'll likely run into an error when installing XGBoost, one of the dependencies for TableMage.
+Specifically, you need to install libomp: `brew install libomp`.
+This requries Homebrew installation.
+Then, reinstall XGBoost with `pip uninstall xgboost` followed by `pip install xgboost`.

 ## Quick start (low-code)

 You'll probably use TableMage for ML model benchmarking.
 Here's how to do it.